 Now that you have learned the basics of variables, arrays, properties, outlets, as well as working with the iOS Social Framework, I've got an assignment for you.
 I find that trying something on your own really helps test what you know and provides an invaluable learning experience.

 As it stands right now, the name of the app you are reviewing (as specified in the text field of the Write Review scene), doesn't get posted—only the review text is shared.
 For your homework, I'd like you to enhance the app so the name of the app as entered in the text field in the Write Review scene is also posted on Facebook and included in your Tweet.
 Here are the basic steps you need to follow to make this happen:

-- Change the shareReview: method to append the name of the app to the text of the review (hint: check out the NSString stringByAppendingString: method);
+- Change the shareReview: method to append the name of the app to the text of the review (hint: You can add two strings together using the plus (+) operator).

 In my text post, I'll provide the solution to this assignment and you can see how well you did!